 Today’s Job Search

-In order to craft a resume, you need to understand and include the skills employers are looking for.
 That’s why this process starts with the really difficult step of self-assessment and market-place assessment.

 Networking Is Key

-Networking is the key activity to landing a new job.
-Did you know that over 60% of people find their next job by networking?
-Randomly”spraying and praying” your resume around with the hope that someone may know of something just doesn’t work.
+Randomly”spraying and praying” your resume around hoping that someone may know of something just doesn’t work.

-That is why you need a plan.
+That is why you need a networking strategy.

 - Who do you need to meet inside target companies?